ch3rolll/CarND-Behavioral-Cloning-P3/README.md

 ### model_nvi_e3.h5
 Model was trained with 3 epochs

+### model_nvi_e5.h5
+Model was trained with 5 epochs

 ### run1.mp4
 The video is recorded with using model_nvi_e1.h5.
 We can clearly see the car was stock on the bridge.
 So with more epochs involved, the result is getting better.

 ### epoch3.mp4
 The video is recorded with using 3 epochs on same architecture.
 It managed to cross the bridge.
 But it drove out the track afterwards.
 We will see if 5 epochs help to get a better result.

+### epoch5.mp4
+The video is recorded with using 5 epochs but same architecture.
+It managed to stay on track for the whole track 1.